 The aurora borealis, caused by charged particles from the sun interacting with earth’s magnetosphere, can be mesmerizing to watch.
 Even though it is occasionally visible from lower latitudes, it’s best to be above 45° north to see it.
 From that latitude it’s usually visible a few times a year, with increasing frequency the further north you go into the arctic.
 The Aurora Australis can also be seen from the southern hemisphere, but only from Antarctica, Tasmania, and New Zealand.
-Visit the Aurora page to see how active the sun is currently and learn how to read the charts.
+Visit the SeeTheAurora.com to learn about what causes these beautiful lights, and how to watch for them.

 Satellites are the only thing on this list that’s unnatural.
 But unlike meteors, satellite flares can be predicted.
 There are apps and websites that will list satellite passes visible from a particular location.
 Satellites are best viewed within a couple hours of sunset or sunrise instead of the middle of the night.
 There are thousands orbiting the earth but 2 of the most popular satellites to see are Iridium Satellites and the International Space Station (ISS).
 During a good pass the ISS can remain visible for over 5 minutes and may shine as bright as the planet Venus.
 In contrast an Iridium satellite will be barely visible until it suddenly flares very brightly for several seconds, outshining everything else in the sky besides the moon.

 An Iridium flare shines above the milky way.